-‘The Young And The Restless’ Weekly Spoilers For September 3-7: Phyllis Fights For Billy!
+‘The Young And The Restless’ Weekly Spoilers For September 3-7: Phyllis Fights For Billy

 Finally, Billy pushes his luck at Jabot.
 He has his sister Ashley (Eileen Davidson) hot on his heels ready to take over control of the family company.
 Plus, his nephew Kyle (Michael Mealor) also wants a piece of the Jabot CEO pie.
 Between problems at home and at work, Billy needs to be at the top of his game to come through everything unscathed.
 Unfortunately for him, he’s a gambling addict, and his past may very well come back to haunt him.

-Check out The Young and the Restless spoilers from Inquisitr to see what will happen on Monday’s episode.
+Check out The Young and the Restless spoilers from the Inquisitr to see what will happen on Monday’s episode.